MicrosoftDocs/learn/learn-pr/azure-devops/create-a-build-pipeline/includes/3-build-locally.md

 :::image type="content" source="../media/3-space-game-leaderboard-profile.png" alt-text="Screenshot of a web browser showing the Space Game leaderboard.":::

-When you're finished, return to the terminal window, and to stop the running app select Ctrl+C.
+When you're finished, return to the terminal window, and to stop the running app, select Ctrl+C.